A simple guide that assists you in the installation of SSL on Apache Server

 SSL installation has become a necessity in this era of e-commerce.
 There are varieties of easy-to-install SSL certificates available in the market today.
 However, the installation process always has a tendency to go wrong if it is not performed in an accurate way.
 Here, we provide you with an easy to follow guide for installing an SSL certificate on Apache server.
 But before that, let’s take a look at some information about Apache Server.

 A group of programmers developed Apache in 1995.
 It is a freely available open-source HTTP server.
-It is highly compatible with many of the modern operating systems like UNIX, FreeBSD, Linux, OpenVMS, Solaris, Novell NetWare, Windows NT etc. Distributed by the Apache Software Foundation, Apache provides a full-range of web server features.
+It is highly compatible with many of the modern operating systems like UNIX, FreeBSD, Linux, OpenVMS, Solaris, Novell NetWare, Windows NT, etc. Distributed by the Apache Software Foundation, Apache provides a full range of web server features.
 It is one of the most popular Web servers preferred by the users.
 As of June 2013, Apache was estimated to be serving 54.2% of active websites and 53.3% of top servers across all the domains.

-Note: Installation procedure would need you make changes to Apache’s configuration files and then restart Apache server at the end of the process.
+Note: Installation procedure would need you to make changes to Apache’s configuration files and then restart the Apache server at the end of the process.
 So please ensure that your system is capable to perform these tasks.

 Copy the certificate, ‘your_domain_com.crt’ along with the CA bundle that contains the intermediate certificate, normally called ‘Apache_Plesk_Install.txt’ to your server where all the certificates and key files are stored.
-Generally it is ‘/etc/ssl’.
+Generally, it is ‘/etc/ssl’.

 Proceed by editing the Apache configuration file.
 Its location may vary depending on your distribution (Windows, Debian/CentOS/Fedora/etc. Linux) and the Apache version that you are using.
-After locating the file open it in any of your preferred editor.
+After locating the file open it in any of your preferred editors.

 Now locate the <VirtualHost> section for the SSL-enabled site on which you are installing the certificate.
 This would begin as <VirtualHost 127.0.0.1:443>.